Indian Hill House

+Combining Tectonic and Stereotomic Systems, 2014., "Cape Cod Modern: Midcentury Architecture and Community on the Outer Cape," 2014., "Maurice Smith's Spatial Collages," 2016.

 Indian Hill House is set on 7 acres (28,000 m2) at the uphill woodland end of Skyfields Drive.
 The property complements a nearly 500-acre (2.0 km2) preserve of surrounding woodland under care of the Groton Conservation Trust, Massachusetts Audubon Society, and Groton Conservation Commission.
 Its Indian Hill Road access was closed and the approach changed to Skyfields Drive when the original, larger property was subdivided in March 2000.

 During its planning and construction from 1962 to 1965, Indian Hill House was referred to by architect Smith as "Blackman House 1" to be followed in the 1990s by Blackman House 2 (Manchester-By-The-Sea).
 Blackman House 3 (Groton) was designed by others.
 Fifty-three drawings and photographs of the house are kept by the MIT Libraries.